vinilios/snf-occi/docs/index.rst

 snf-occi's documentation!
 ====================================

-**snf-occi** implements OCCI specifications to synnefo's API in order to achieve greater interoperability in common tasks refering cyclades management.
-This module is a translation bridge between OCCI and Openstack API and is designed to be as independent as possible from the rest IaaS, providing an OCCI compatibility layer to other services using Openstack API.
+**snf-occi** snf-occi implements the OCCI specification on top of synnefo’s API in order to achieve greater interoperability in common tasks referring cyclades management.
+This module is a translation bridge between OCCI and the Openstack API and is designed to be as independent as possible from the rest IaaS, providing an OCCI compatibility layer to other services using Openstack API.

 **snf-occi** is based in modules provided by kamaki cli-tool when dealing with REST API calls to Openstack.